 “Robos are going to be embraced,” says Sweeney.
 “Firms will use robo tech to open accounts and get client signatures.
 But for the foreseeable future, there are two decades’ worth of boomers at peak earning years who are going to want to talk to a person and not trust an algorithm.”

 Finally, small firms will find themselves in a “fish or cut bait” situation regarding growth.
-According to Kate Stalter, co-founder of and senior financial advisor at Better Money Decisions in Albuquerque, N.M., an inability to grow equates to a death sentence for smaller firms.
+An inability to grow equates to a death sentence for smaller firms.

 Small, one-person, state-registered firms will continue to struggle.
 Certainly, some are successful.
 But in the bigger picture, without enough revenue to invest in the business, it becomes more and more difficult to compete with the larger, SEC-registered firms.